moby/moby/README.md

 Contributing to Docker
 ======================

 Want to hack on Docker?
 Awesome!
-There are instructions to get you started on the website: http://docker.io/documentation/contributing/contributing.html
+There are instructions to get you started on the website: http://docs.docker.io/en/latest/contributing/contributing/

 They are probably not perfect, please let us know if anything feels wrong or incomplete.

-### Pull requests are always welcome

 Note
 ----